saysimple/saysimple-plugin-devkit/README.md

 ]

 ```
-You can add your icons in this array and Saysimplewill install them for you.
+You can add your icons in this array and Saysimple will install them for you.

-You can add icons of any of these packages
+You can add icons of these packages
 * fontawesome-pro
 * free-brands-svg-icons
 * pro-duotone-svg-icons